-Janet Fitzsimmons is a femme lesbian, and uses the pronouns she/her.
+Janet Fitzsimmons is a femme lesbian and uses the pronouns she/her.
 She chooses to focus her work on inclusion as a response to her lived experience of the impacts of exclusion; she has a deep belief in the power of dialogue to build bridges and strengthen us all.
-Janet brings two decades of community development experience and a passion for transformational learning to designing and delivering opportunities that centre marginalized experiences and help communities to build robust strategies for welcome and inclusion.
+Drawing upon two decades of community development experience, and bringing a passion for transformational learning, Janet designs and delivers opportunities to center marginalized experiences and for communities to build robust strategies for welcome and inclusion.
 As a person of faith, it is central to her work that all participants are able to authentically engage with spirit as they explore how to deepen connection with their peers.

 Participants will learn how to recognize the nuanced experiences of LGBTQI2+ people, and how to design welcome and inclusion strategies that address specific experiences.

 Trans Lives | 3:15–5 p.m.
 (Eastern)

 Participants will gain an understanding of trans issues and explore gender across a spectrum of experiences.
 Through skillfully facilitated discussion, participants will unpack assumptions and practice using trans-inclusive language.

 Saturday, February 27, 2021